UESTC-nnLab/DMIST/README.md

   </tr>
 </table>

-- PR curve on DMIST and IRDST datasets.
+- PR curve on DMIST and IRDST datasets in the paper.
 - We provide the results on [DMIST-60](./results/DMIST-60),  [DMIST-100](./results/DMIST-100) and [IRDST](./results/IRDST), and you can plot them using Python.

 <img src="/readme/PR1.png" width="500px">